Organic infant formula & feeding support

-While giving birth often means a temporary resolution of even the most complicated blood sugar issues during pregnancy, moms with a history of gestational diabetes are at a higher risk of GDM in future pregnancies as well as type 2 diabetes and pre-diabetes in the future.
+While giving birth often means a resolution of even the most complicated blood sugar issues during pregnancy, people who had gestational diabetes are at a higher lifetime risk of prediabetes, type 2 diabetes, and gestational diabetes (GDM) during future pregnancies.12

-It’s important to keep regular appointments with your primary care provider in the post-partum period and to get your blood sugar tested in the lab both shortly post-partum and then annually thereafter.
+It’s important to keep regular appointments with your primary care provider in the postpartum period and to get your blood sugar tested in the lab both shortly postpartum and then annually thereafter.34

 Keep in touch with your healthcare provider

-It’s important to attend your postpartum check-ups and follow up with your provider on getting a post-partum glucose test.
+It’s important to attend your postpartum check-ups and follow up with your provider on getting a postpartum glucose test.4

 Continue to eat a high fiber diet

-Incorporate fruits and vegetables into every meal and snack and be sure to also include lean source of protein.
-The Happy Mama Mentors can also guide you toward healthy choices that fit into your new routine.
+Incorporate a complex carbohydrate such as whole grains, fruits, or vegetables into every meal and snack and be sure to also include a lean source of protein.10

-Opt for naturally-occurring sugars such as whole fruit and milk.
-Limit items with sugar added (which will be more apparent on the new food labels coming soon).
-And remember that sugar is not always listed as “sugar” on the label – corn sweetener, corn syrup, dextrose, fructose, fruit juice concentrates, glucose, high-fructose corn syrup, invert sugar, lactose, maltose, malt syrup, raw sugar, sucrose, sugar syrup, cane crystals, cane sugar, crystalline fructose, evaporated cane juice, corn syrup solids, and malt syrup are all sources of added sugar.
-Try to limit your intake to 100 calories, or 6 teaspoons, of added sugar per day (or less).
+Sources of added sugar may include: Corn sweetener, corn syrup, dextrose, fructose, fruit juice concentrates, glucose, high-fructose corn syrup, invert sugar, lactose, maltose, malt syrup, raw sugar, sucrose, sugar syrup, cane crystals, cane sugar, crystalline fructose, evaporated cane juice, corn syrup solids, and malt syrup.11

 Fit in exercise